danjohnson3141/Jekyll-Test/events/DELETE-event_followers-id.md

 <!-- --- title: DELETE /event_followers/:id -->

+Removes **one** event_follower record from the database.
 This is how a user unfollows an events.
+The active user is only able to remove records for which they are the follower, being the creator doesn't matter for this route.

 =
 ####Authentication: